 At first glance, the motorised floorhead seems pretty basic.
 It has a rotating brush, but there aren’t any headlights on the front, it’s not the widest floorhead we’ve seen, and the opening is on the narrow side, so it won’t take much to block it.

-Having said that, when you turn the power on, it’s an effective floorhead with good suction power right to the edges.
+Having said that, when you turn the power on, we think it’s an effective floorhead with good suction power right to the edges.
 You can also choose if you want the brushes rotating or not in all three power settings, which is useful for avoiding scratches on delicate floors or sending debris flying across hard floors.

 Our main issue with the floorhead is how tricky it is to remove the brushbar.
 You need to remove six screws before you can wrestle it out, and Halo doesn’t recommend removing it at all.
 Instead, it’s suggested to cut tangled hair and fibres with scissors, which is a less effective system than you’ll find elsewhere.